 DiLorenzo’s favorite bring-along party food?
 “A spinach artichoke dip,” she says.
 “It falls into the ketogenic category, and I can eat it with a fork or with veggies while others dip their chips.”
 She finds that cheese-and-meat platers, as well as meat-and-cheese roll-ups, also work well.

-Most Americans gain about a pound during the holidays, according to a New England Journal of Medicine study.
-Most people never lose it, and those pounds quickly add up.
+Researchers have found that most Americans gain about a pound during the holidays...and never lose it.
+Over time, those pounds add up.

 Sugary treats and other high-carb holiday choices make this goal more than a little challenging at the end of the year.
 That’s especially true if you follow the keto diet, in which fats and protein predominate, and carbohydrate is held to a minimum.

 Whether you’re on a keto diet or simply trying to manage your weight, planning ahead is key.

 “A lot of people go to parties unprepared, and then they turn it into a free-for-all,” says Joshua Carter of Carter Fitness in West Hills, California.
 “Then that one ‘cheat’ day turns into a month of cheat days.
 It’s fine to use a party situation as a pre-planned cheat day and part of your overall plan, but get in your workout and get back to your normal eating pattern as soon as possible.”